 Hopefully you have been keeping up in lecture and doing well on the assignments, but may be unsure of how to make sure your skills will translate well to the exam setting.
 The practice midterm will give an idea of what to expect, but we also want to provide some general advice for how to prepare and approach the exam.

 You will be taking your exam using software called BlueBook.
 Electronic exams hold several advantages.
 For students, writing code on a computer (with syntax highlighting, undo, cut, etc) is a much easier exam experience than writing solutions out by hand.
 The way in which you are assessed is much closer to the way in which you program.
 The logistics become much easier for students with disability accommodations.
 On our end, it makes it a lot easier to make, distribute and grade exams.
-Instead of using the 3,000 pages of paper that CS106X typically consumes each year, we use 0.
+Instead of using large amounts of paper to to print exam exam, we use 0.
 Finally, grading handwritten exams is hard and inaccurate.
 Handwritten exams allow for bias in grading and are inaccurate because we can’t run your programs.
 Your midterm will still be assessed by a human, but they will be better equipped to understand what you were trying to do.

 Great, it’s on a computer!
 Why can’t I run my program?
 In a time-restricted situation, immediate feedback from the compiler can be more of an impediment than an advantage.
 Imagine this: you read the first problem, have a good idea of how to solve it, write your solution, and trace its operation and feel good.
 You compile and test it.
 Suppose it exhibits a bug—even though it may only be a minor issue, you can see your answer is wrong—so you hunker down and rework and retest until perfect... even if it takes the whole exam.
 Bad deal – since you never got to the other problems on the exam!
 We want you to write your best answer and move on.